flipt-io/migrator/README.md

 # Flipt Migrator

-This is a tool to migrate feature flags from one source (e.g. competitor) to Flipt.
+This is a tool to migrate feature flags from one source (e.g. competitor) to [Flipt](https://github.com/flipt-io/flipt).

-It works by exporting the feature flags from the source into a set of `*.features.yml` files that can then be imported into Flipt or run as the source data with Flipt in ['local' mode](https://www.flipt.io/docs/configuration/storage#local)
+It works by exporting the feature flags from the source into a set of `*.features.yml` files that can then be imported into Flipt or run as the source data with Flipt in ['local' mode](https://www.flipt.io/docs/configuration/storage#local).

 ## Disclaimer